Do Media Images of Thin Women Really Cause Anorexia?

 The genetic research seems to indicate that some people -- mostly, though not all, female -- may have a latent vulnerability to eating disorders, which might never be "turned on" if they weren't exposed to particular influences, just as a predisposition to alcoholism can remain latent unless the person takes a drink.
 Since in our culture today, dieting behaviors are more intense, it's exposing that latent vulnerability more now than in previous generations

 -- Anorexia and Bulimia: Cracking the Genetic Code, webmd.com

 Anorexia is the most deadly mental illness.
-One in 5 sufferers will die within 20 years from their illness.
-Many anorexics have said their disorder was triggered by a loved one, such as a parent, grandparent, friend or boyfriend.
+One in 5 sufferers dies within 20 years from their illness.
+Many anorexics say their disorder was triggered by a loved one, such as a parent, grandparent, friend, or boyfriend.
 A mother may pressure a daughter to lose weight.
 But that mother may have an undiagnosed eating disorder herself.

 Eating Disorders Are a Mental Condition

 It's worth repeating that eating disorders are a mental illness.
 Sufferers often have an intense fear of food.
 Carrie Arnold wrote about her experiences with anorexia in Let me repeat myself: The media doesn’t cause EDs: